pablodecm/phd_thesis/src/102_chapter_2.md

-Because the $x$ and $y$ momentum components are insensitive to the initial state boost in the $z$ direction due to the stochastic differences in parton momenta, and are measured with more accurately as a result of the design of the detector, it is common to refer separately to the total transverse momentum quantity $p_T = \sqrt{p_x^2 + p_y^2} = |p| \sin \theta$
+Because the $x$ and $y$ momentum components are insensitive to the initial state boost in the $z$ direction due to the stochastic differences in parton momenta in the initial state, and are measured with more accurately as a result of the design of the detector, it is common to refer separately to the total transverse momentum quantity $p_T = \sqrt{p_x^2 + p_y^2} = |p| \sin \theta$